 - Helps cats to pass furballs

 Now, this might sound a bit strange, but olive oil can actually help cats to pass their hairballs.
 Hairballs are unfortunately a standard part of the feline life, especially for those beautiful long-haired kitties.
 Since cats spend so much of their time grooming, it’s only natural that they consume a great deal of hair.
 While some of this is expelled when they excrete, there is often a great deal of hair that remains and this often comes right back up through their digestive tract.
 For this reason, all cats will cough up hairballs from time to time.
 However, if your cat struggles with big furballs frequently, you can bet they’re having a miserable time.
 Olive oil, however, can help to make the process a little less uncomfortable, since oil can help to lubricate their digestive tract and make it easier for them to pass hairballs.
 If they are dealing with a persistent hairball problem, it is of course better to consult your vet and get a medical opinion.
 However, as a supplement, olive oil can be beneficial and help your kitty to pass hairballs more comfortably if they aren’t too big.
+Head over to our review of cat food for hairballs for more alternatives.

 - Helps cats with constipation